 The Financial Ombudsman Service is free of charge for consumers (although financial firms have to pay a fee every time someone complains about them).

-– If you don’t know how to structure your complaint, you can ring the ombudsman service and they’ll help you or you can look online.
+- If you don’t know how to structure your complaint, you can ring the ombudsman service.
+They’ll help you or you can look online.

 - Your complaint will take time.
 Don’t expect an immediate response as it will take several months to sort out your complaint (although some are resolved quicker).